andySigler/nodela/README.md

 Repository also includes a redesigned bed plate, in order to avoid using any tape.
 The `roland_bed.ai` file inside `./resources` was designed to be laser cut into flat delrin.

 With the newly cut delrin plate attached to the Roland, attach a 1/8 inch end mill.
 Click `Load Facing Plan` in the interface, and run the job to face the delrin and drill holes.
 Remove the plate when finished, and hammer 4-40 threaded inserts into the holes.

-##Warning
-#####(or what nodela does not do)

-####Does not interpret arcs or circles

-The current interface assumes all `Wires` in your `.brd` file are straight lines.
-If you want a curve in your mill job, draw tons of little lines.

-####Does not interpret the diameter of `Holes` and `Vias`

-All `Holes` and `Vias` are milled as if they are a single point.
-This means the bit will plunge straight down, and the resulting hole will be the diameter of the bit you use.
-For `Holes`, I like to use a 0.041 inch drill bit, and for `Vias` a 0.0276 inch drill bit (just enough to fit a 24 guage wire through).